rcassani/keyboard-fusion-rgb/README.md

 <img src="https://user-images.githubusercontent.com/8238803/91067102-80972900-e600-11ea-993d-059be89ce2dc.png" width="600" />
 </p>

-This dirver was developed by reverse engineering the communication protocol between the Fusion RGB keyboard and the AOURS Control Center application (for Windows).
+This driver was developed by reverse engineering the communication protocol between the Fusion RGB keyboard and the AORUS Control Center application (for Windows).
 Each key in the keyboard has a RGB LED that can be controlled individually.
 The keyboard can be set to any of the 17 [pre-programmed modes](https://github.com/rcassani/keyboard-fusion-rgb#pre-programmed-modes) or to a [Custom mode](https://github.com/rcassani/keyboard-fusion-rgb#custom-mode) where the static color of each key is configured separately.
 In Custom mode, for the moment only the [ENG-US](https://user-images.githubusercontent.com/8238803/91067102-80972900-e600-11ea-993d-059be89ce2dc.png) layout is supported.

 The communication protocol was implemented with the [HIDAPI library](https://github.com/libusb/hidapi), more specifically with [cython-hidapi](https://github.com/trezor/cython-hidapi), which is a Python wrapper for the HIDAPI library.